Board of Directors: Call for nominations

 Will my nomination be considered for future years?

 Only one to two candidates are selected out of a large number of highly qualified applicants each year.
-If a candidate remains interested in serving, the Nominating Committee encourages nominees to resubmit a nomination for the current cycle.
+If a candidate remains interested in serving, the Nominating Committee encourages the nominee to submit a new nomination for the current cycle.
 The nomination should meet all of the current year’s requirements and provide the latest candidate information.

 Board of Director roles